TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 2/Aerodynamics/4) Compressible/3) Compressible Flow Basics 3.md

 Which has infinitely many solutions depending on $p_e$ but only 2 isentropic solutions sonic at the throat:
 ![[Pasted image 20250202154923.png|centre]]
 Note how that $p_{e}$ is the exit pressure of the nozzle.
 The utility of this is that if we have a converging diverging nozzle with sonic flow at the throat, then as we expand it the temperature and pressure drop whilst the velocity increases.
-This allows us to extract the energy f
+This allows us to extract energy from the flow using a turbine.
+> The most important thing to remember is that the flow characteristics are based on the relationship between $p_0$ and $p_e$ - if the ratio is sufficiently high then the flow can choke and become supersonic.
+### Choking
+Once Mach 1 is reached at the throat further reductions in $p_e$ have no effect on subsonic flow upstream - i.e. no pressure information can propagate past the throat.
+Therefore the mass flow through the duct is also unaffected.
+> If there is a sonic throat the duct is "choked"

+Mass flow can be written in non-dimensional form:
+$$\boxed{\frac{\dot{m}\sqrt{RT_0}}{Ap_{0}}=\sqrt{\gamma}\frac{p/p_{0}}{\sqrt{T/T_0}}M=f(\gamma,M)}$$
+So the mass flow is a function of $\gamma$ and $M$ only.
+If the nozzle is choked then using maximum values for all variables (from tables) then the mass flow rate is 0.685